mmeents/DataMattei/README.md

   ### Generate a stored procedure that Adds and/or Updates a table or view.
   ### Generate a stored procedure that iterates across a table or view via sql cursor.

+# TestCredentialStore -- app that allows you to inspect and modifiy the credentials on within the MMCredentialStore on a particular machine.

+# TestTrayApp -- prototype tray app...
+# LockBox -- prototype zip file that uses Credential Store to password encrypt files within the zip.
+# TestOckto  -- prototype application that is used to test the Github api.

-## TestStrings -- Project to list/maintain the connection strings for a machine.
+# TestStrings -- Project to list/maintain the connection strings for a machine.
 I think this method of saving the connection strings in the local machine's common app data folder is great because they do not get included within repositories.
 TestStrings project uses MMConMgr, so it's a most simple demo that also shows you how to configure MMConMgr in your apps.
 Still need to test MMConMgr in web app.

 # That's pretty much it folks.
 A library of all the $$$ routines, enjoy and happy coding.